Workiva/react_testing_library/doc/migration_guides/expectations.md

 **3. Tweak the Expectations**

-We're verified the `state.displayValue` before!
+We've verified the `state.displayValue` before!
 All we need to do is check the text of the output container as opposed to the state value.

 All together, here's the new test with RTL: